-Edge Hill University trains high quality Operating Department Practitioners who, on completion of the programme, are able to register and are ‘fit for purpose’ in terms of HCPC compliance.
-The BSc Pre-Registration Operating Department Practitioner programme is an approved Health and Care Professions Council education programme and on successful completion you will meet the professional standards required to be an ODP.
-The degree award enables registrants to apply to the HCPC and join a national register of ODPs..
+Edge Hill University trains high quality Operating Department Practitioners.
+And on successful completion of the programme, you’ll be able to register and be ‘fit for purpose’ in terms of HCPC compliance.
+The BSc Pre-Registration Operating Department Practitioner programme is an approved Health and Care Professions Council education programme.
+So, on successful completion, you’ll meet the professional standards required to be an ODP.
+The degree award will enable you to apply to the HCPC and join a national register of ODPs.

 Take a look at the regulatory body’s website; Health and Care Professions Council (HCPC) www.hcpc-uk.org.
-This website will give you detailed information about the professional codes and standards that ODPs must adhere to.
+This website will give you detailed information about the professional codes and standards that you, as an ODP, must adhere to.